jordles/Capstone-Root-App-Frontend/README.md

 * Post, edit, delete content on the feed page, which includes emojis, gifs, images and videos

+## Recent Implementations

+* Utilizing Cloudinary to store uploaded images and videos, max file size is 500mb.
+(12/05/2024)

 ## Learning Process

 When trying to combine the frontend and backend together, I learned a lot about how to structure a project.
 One of the things I was eager to implement was js web tokens, but I unfortunately did not have time to learn and implement them.
 My authorization is checked through local storage, which definitely not safe or ideal.
 Other things in my local storage include storing your favorite gifs when using the tenor api to grab gifs from.
 I did implement nodemailer to send emails to users when they reset their password, which was a really cool and fun challenge.
 It uses its own token to verify the user through the email link.
 There are various other new hooks i used from react, and react-router-dom had things like navigate which saved me time to switching between pages.